 Who Is This Guy?
 Or Specialization is for Insects

-Here’s a common question that provides some insight into the would-be boatbuilder…
+Here’s a common question that provides some insight into this would-be boatbuilder…

 Question: Why build a boat?